Client Resources

 Choosing a legal structure

-The legal structure that you choose when setting up your not for profit organisation will affect, amongst other things, the way you hold meetings, the minimum number of members, reporting requirements, tax obligations and costs.
+The legal structure that you choose when setting up your not-for-profit organisation will affect, among other things, the way you hold meetings, the minimum number of members, reporting requirements, tax obligations, and costs.
 It is important to understand the statutory requirements that go with the structure that you choose.

 Incorporated associations

-An incorporated association is a legal entity distinct from its individual members that can operate in the State/Territory in which it is registered.
+An incorporated association is a legal entity that is distinct from its individual members which operates in the State/Territory in which it is registered.

-For many incorporated associations they originate from a group of people who agree to act together as an organisation (i.e. an unincorporated association).
-The advantage of being an informal group there are few legal responsibilities.
-There is no statutory requirements on they way the group is organised nor does the group have to follow any particular procedures.
+Many incorporated associations originate from a group of people who agree to act together as an organisation (i.e. an unincorporated association).
+The advantage of being an informal group is that there are few legal responsibilities.
+There are no statutory requirements governing the way the group is organised, nor does the group have to follow any particular procedures.
 At its simplest, the group has the obligation to act as a trustee for the association’s purposes.

 To overcome these disadvantages, the unincorporated association may decide to incorporate and become an incorporated association (see below ‘incorporating an unincorporated association‘).
-‘Incorporation’ is the system of Federal and State Governments to register an organisation as a distinct legal entity.
+‘Incorporation’ is the system used by Federal and State Governments to register an organisation as a distinct legal entity.

 Incorporated associations are incorporated under the relevant State-based incorporated associations legislation and are regulated by the relevant State-based authority.